praetoras-del/claude-code-chat/README.md

 - No terminal required - everything through the UI
 - Real-time streaming responses with typing indicators
 - One-click message copying with visual feedback
-- Rich markdown support for code blocks and formatting
+- Enhanced markdown support with syntax highlighting
 - Auto-resizing input that grows with your content
+- Copy-to-clipboard for code blocks

 ### ⏪ **Checkpoint & Session Management**
 - **Restore Checkpoints** - Instantly undo changes and restore to any previous state